 “Authorized Affiliates” means any entity that is controlled by Client or under common control with Client and is authorized by Client to use the Licensed Materials.

 “Client Data” means the proprietary data of Client and its Authorized Affiliates that is uploaded on to the Data Center or otherwise inputted by Authorized Users for use with the Applications.
+Client Data and its derivatives do not include Vendor’s Confidential Information.

 “Computer Systems” means (i) the computer hardware, (ii) any peripherals, communication devices, wires and cabling, and any equipment related to any of the foregoing, and (iii) software, firmware, system software, and/or operating system owned or used by Authorized Users in any way relating to or interacting with the Licensed Materials.